-C. Project Background and Purpose
+A. Project Background and Purpose

-The Project is a student-initiated creek restoration effort to improve habitat for native fish and other aquatic species, provide bio-engineered grade control structures, and reduce bank erosion by laying back banks to a stable slope and planting native vegetation.
-This project introduces pool and riffle habitat with refuge areas for fish species, re-connects disconnected fish habitat by removing an impassible check dam, and mitigates erosion of the stream banks.
+The North Fork Mitigation Project (also known as the Strawberry Creek Confluence Ecological Stabilization Project and hereafter referred to as the Project) is a studentinitiated creek restoration effort to improve habitat for native fish and other aquatic species, provide bio-engineered grade control structures, and reduce bank erosion by laying back banks to a stable slope and planting native vegetation.
+This Project introduces pool and riffle habitat with refuge areas for fish species, re-connects disconnected fish habitat by removing an impassible check dam, and mitigates erosion of the stream banks.
 Long-term conservation goals include the protection and enhancement of habitat for native riparian species on the creek, including three fish species (Sacramento sucker, Three-spined stickleback, and California roach minnow).

-The purpose of this project is to enhance the beneficial use of water as stated in Section 2.1.19 (Warm Freshwater Habitat) of the Water Board's Basin Plan: "Uses of water that support warm water ecosystems including, but not limited to, preservation or enhancement of aquatic habitats, vegetation, fish, or wildlife, including invertebrates."
+The purpose of the Project is to enhance the beneficial use of water as stated in Section 2.1.19 (Warm Freshwater Habitat) of the Water Board's Basin Plan: "Uses of water that support warm water ecosystems including, but not limited to, preservation or enhancement of aquatic habitats, vegetation, fish, or wildlife, including invertebrates."

-The project site is located in an area that included one failed check dam (CD1) at Station 0+65 and another failing check dam (CD2) at Station 1+00 (Figure 3).
+The Project site is located in an area that included one failed check dam (CD1) at Station 0+65 and another failing check dam (CD2) at Station 1+00 (Figure 3).
 CD1 was a decades-old check dam constructed on the north fork of Strawberry Creek located immediately upstream of the confluence of the north and south forks.
-The failure of this check dam in 2002 caused the main concrete body of the dam to orient stream-wise in the center of the channel (Photos 1 & 2 of
+The failure of this check dam in 2002 caused the main concrete body of the dam to orient stream-wise in the center of the channel (Photos 1 & 2 of Attachment A).

-Attachment A).
 Additionally, remnants of CD1 deflected flow into the right bank at the confluence, causing a near vertical 6-foot scarp (Photo 3 of Attachment A).
 The failure of CD1 caused the channel bed to incise upstream, undermining CD2 which was located 35 feet upstream of CD1.
 CD2 was at risk of failure due to undercutting of the support structure on the right bank (left side of Photo 4 of Attachment A) and water piping through the dam.